What we know about the Highland Park shooting suspect – KION546

 The suspect’s uncle, Paul A. Crimo, was “heartbroken” to learn his nephew was believed to be responsible for Monday’s shooting, telling CNN,” There were no signs that I saw that would make him do this.”

-The suspect lived in an apartment behind a house in Highwood, Illinois, owned by his father, said Paul Crimo, he also lives there.
+The suspect lived in an apartment behind a house in Highwood, Illinois, owned by his father, said Paul Crimo, who also lives at the house.
 He last saw his nephew Sunday evening, he said, sitting on a recliner in the house and looking on his computer.

 “Everything was as normal,” he said.